 Fountain pens either come with preloaded ink cartridges or are filled using an ink bottle.
 Some writing aficionados believe that bottle ink pens are the only “true” fountain pen, but opinions on the matter diverge.
 Fountain pens are generally higher quality than ballpoint pens, but they are more expensive and require more upkeep.
 They have many uses, from daily writing to more artistic endeavors like calligraphy and stationery.

-Fountain pens tend to be more expensive than ballpoint pens, which makes sense considering that they are usually made out of better quality materials and write better (click here to see our picks for the best affordable fountain pens).
+Fountain pens tend to be more expensive than ballpoint pens, which makes sense considering that they are usually made out of better quality materials and write better.

 What to Look for in a Fountain Pen